Mikkel-ao/Torsdagsopgaver-2-functions-and-objects/README.md

 ---

 ## Task 6.
 Parameterized functionality
- Start a new sketch and add a setup-function,  all values between 0 and 100 that are .
+ Start a new sketch and add a setup-function

 - 6.a Add a function called <code>divisible</code> that takes in an int as a parameter.

 - 6.b In the function add a for-loop in where there is a print statement that prints out <code>i</code> (the counter of the for-loop), but only if <code>i</code> is divisible by the parameter received.